Terradue/doc-tep-geohazards/source/community-guide/user.rst

 	:figclass: img-border
 	:scale: 70%

-Linking your Github account to your profile will allow you to use Github as your Software repository for your developments on a Cloud  resource of the Platform, such as a Developer Cloud Sandbox virtual machine.
-You can also release and share your code on GitHub.
+Linking your Github account to your profile will support you with use of GitHub as your Git repository for software development activities on Terradue Cloud Platform, such as integrating new Processing Services for GEP.

-..note:: Link your github account is not mandatory but highly recommanded.
+..note:: Link your GitHub account is not mandatory but highly recommended for application developers.

-To link your Github account:
+To link your GitHub account:

-1. Fill in your Github name and validate by clicking on |user_github_edit.png|.
+1. Fill in your GitHub name and validate by clicking on |user_github_edit.png|.
-2. You should add a SSH public key to your Github account, click on **Add your public key** and finally accept the request on your Github account.
+2. You should add a SSH public key to your GitHub account, click on **Add your public key** and finally accept the request on your GitHub account.

 .. |user_github_edit.png| image:: ../includes/user_github_edit.png